 I can’t say I am surprised at the results I received from 23 and Me.
 After sending in my kit and waiting expectantly, the report merely confirmed that 94.2% of my ancestry is German.
 There is nothing even remotely unexpected there, let alone stirring.
 While the details are somewhat reassuring they fail to inspire.
 They also offer no explanation as to why I, a close descendant of not only Germans, but Germans who like to bake, have no family recipe for traditional German Christmas cookies.

 In my family’s Christmas lore, there is an old farmhouse.
 It is set beside a rural lane in western Kentucky.
 It is the home of my grandparents on my father’s side.
-My grandfather, the son of a German immigrant moved there with my grandmother, who was born in Germany, in the early 1900’s.
+My grandfather, the son of a German immigrant moved there with my grandmother, who was born in Germany, in the late 1800’s.
 Together they brought up six children on that farm.

 Grandma’s mother spoke only German even after many years in the US.
 I once asked Aunt Hen if she knew any German.
 She told me she had to speak it as a child because Großmom, her grandmother, spoke no English.
 Even so, Aunt Hen quickly forgot all but a few clever sayings in German when Großmom passed away.
 To hear her tell it years later, she was indifferent to shedding the German language.
 She had no further use for it.